packetizedenergy/simple-aws-mfa/README.md

 Making MFA easier

-First you should configure MFA in your account by adding the following to the actions your cli user is authorized to
+First you should restrict MFA for your user (ideally your group) by adding the following to the actions your cli user is authorized to

 ```json
 "Condition":